HTTP-RPC/Kilo/README.md

 )).getResults();
 ```

-The results could be mapped to a list of `Pet` instances and returned from a service method as follows:
+The results could then be mapped to a list of `Pet` instances and returned from a service method as follows:

 ```java
 public interface Pet {